A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

 where x is a variable of unknown value.
 A, b, and c are constants.
 A and b are referred to as coefficients.
 It is worth pointing out that a cannot be zero.
 If a equals 0, then ax2

 =0, and the equation becomes 0+bx+c=0, or bx+c=0.
 The equation bx+c=0 is a linear equation, and not a quadratic equation.

 Solving a quadratic equation may appear daunting, because both x and x2

 are unknown.
 Fortunately, there are a number of methods for solving quadratic equations.
 One of the most widely used is the quadratic formula

 .
 The quadratic formula is:

-We hope you find this quadratic equation calculator useful.
-We encourage you to plug in different values for a, b, and c.
+We hope you find this quadratic equation solver useful.
+We hope the explanations showing how you can solve the equation yourself are educational and helpful.
 But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
 Thank you for your interest in Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.